py5coding/py5generator/py5_resources/docstrings/en.md

 Parameters
 ----------

-$params_Sketch_select_input
+PARAMTEXT

 Notes
 -----

 Open a platform-specific file chooser dialog to select a file for input.
 After the selection is made, the selected File will be passed to the 'callback' function.
 If the dialog is closed or canceled, null will be sent to the function, so that the program is not waiting for additional input.
-The callback is necessary because of how threading works.<pre>void setup() {   selectInput("Select a file to process:", "fileSelected"); } void fileSelected(File selection) {   if (selection == null) {     println("Window was closed or the user hit cancel.");   } else {     println("User selected " + fileSeleted.getAbsolutePath());   } }</pre>For advanced users, the method must be 'public', which is true for all methods inside a sketch when run from the PDE, but must explicitly be set when using Eclipse or other development environments.
+The callback is necessary because of how threading works.<pre>void setup() {   selectInput("Select a file to process:", "fileSelected")
+} void fileSelected(File selection) {   if (selection == null) {     println("Window was closed or the user hit cancel.")
+} else {     println("User selected " + fileSeleted.getAbsolutePath())
+} }</pre>For advanced users, the method must be 'public', which is true for all methods inside a sketch when run from the PDE, but must explicitly be set when using Eclipse or other development environments.

 # Sketch_select_output